 “At all times, the Infringement Review Officer (IRO) is required to act fairly and in good faith in deciding the outcome of an internal review.
 The decision of the IRO is to be made having regard only to evidence available to them and is not to be affected by bias or prejudice.
 The discretionary powers held by the IRO are to be exercised appropriately and impartially.”

-• Establishing principles for enforcement and compliance activities that align with organisational priorities.
+• Establish principles for enforcement and compliance activities that align with organisational priorities.

-• Embedding a culture of continuous improvement by investing and implementing a range of improvement practices including:
+• Embed a culture of continuous improvement by investing and implementing a range of improvement practices including:

 • a quality assurance program